Centre: Warwickshire College, Leamington Spa.

 Passionate Beauty Therapy student Debbie Palmer knew from a young age that she was going to do something with her love of beauty, she now has a developing career doing something she loves.

-I certainly enjoyed study for my qualifications.
-I have fond memories of the experiences I learnt along the way during the two years and have since been able to share those with my peers at work who are just starting out from college.
+I certainly enjoyed studying for my qualifications.
+I have fond memories of the experiences I learned along the way during the two years and have since been able to share those with my peers at work who are just starting out from college.
 The units were delivered in an interesting and fun way so the theory work was made relevant to that of the practical work.
 This made it easier for me as a learner and was able to pass my units competently.
 I enjoyed the practical element the most as I am a vocational learner and to be able to understand the anatomy and physiology behind the theory made it much more interesting.
 The relevant aspect of the course I enjoyed too; being able to put together a business plan for wanting to open a salon.
-All of the different units made you more aware of what was required from you in the industry should you wish to take that path.
-I however didn’t, but nevertheless I still took elements of that topic and have been able to grow on that information into helping others.
+All the different units made you more aware of what was required from you in the industry should you wish to take that path.
+I however didn’t, but nevertheless, I still took elements of that topic and have been able to grow on that information into helping others.

-Personally, my keen interests are keeping fit in the gym or going out for a run; last year I completed my first marathon and raised money for Cancer research UK.
+Personally, my keen interests are keeping fit in the gym or going out for a run; last year I completed my first marathon and raised money for Cancer Research UK.
 In keeping with this, three times a year, I donate blood and have done so on 19 occasions.
 When I managed my last salon, we raised £105 for our local hospital doing a charity Christmas raffle.
 I enjoy going for walks with my husband and finding new places of interest.

 The advice I would give current VTCT students is to give it your all!
-Make the most of your time now studying and the believe you me the hard work will pay off.
+Make the most of your time now studying and believe you me the hard work will pay off.
 It will take time, but in that time you will gain work and life experience that will set you in good stead for the future and your career.”